Hardy Planting Zone – USDA 3 to 9

 Sun or Shade – Part shade to full shade

-Mayapple, a native woodland plant, is found across the majority of eastern North America and in the southern region near Texas.
+Mayapple, a native woodland plant, is found across most eastern North America and in the southern region near Texas.

 The leaves create an umbrella-like environment that makes a lush green landscape.
 The stem of the plant elongates during the spring, and the leaves remain furled.
 Typically, up to two leaves grow on the stem.
 When Mayapple is allowed to grow wild, it creates a beautiful dense colony.